-Paddle back through time as you listen to the song of the loon echoing through the mountains.
-Voyageurs once paddled birch-bark canoes — but your canoe trip will take place in a 30-foot replica canoe.
-As you explore the area you’ll hear stories of BC’s first explorers, the French Canadian Voyageur.
-You’ll read a hand-drawn map by a famous cartographer, so accurate even modern day technology cannot improve upon it.
-You’ll follow the same non-strenuous scenic route those first explorers once travelled over 200 years ago.
+As you paddle back through time, the cry of the loon echos through the mountains.
+Hear stories of BC’s first explorers, the French Canadian Voyageur.
+Read a hand-drawn map by a famous cartographer, so accurate even modern day technology cannot improve upon it.
+You’ll follow the same easy scenic route those first explorers once travelled over 200 years ago.
 Learn about original explorers to the area such as Alexander Mackenzie and the McGillivrays — the namesake of the lake.

 First Nations – First Canoes

-Learn about the First Nations people.
-They were the original architects of the voyageur canoes and they paddled at 55 strokes a minute and carved the first paths through the mountains.
-Run your hands over a smooth sample of birch, the primary timber used to create the canoes all those years ago.
+The First Nations people were the original architects of the birch bark voyageur canoes.
+They paddled at 55 strokes a minute and carved the first paths through the mountains.
+Voyageurs once paddled these same birch-bark canoes, while your canoe trip takes place in a 30-foot replica.

 Have Fun While You Uncover the Past

-This is not your average history lesson.
-It’s a canoe trip worth taking with family and friends.
+This is an historical canoe trip worth taking with family and friends.
 It’s time out in nature, sharing stories of our fabled history, connecting with loved ones and making new friends.

-You’ll learn Canada’s connection to the term Mad as a Hatter as you explore the waters trappers and fur-traders once plied.
-Discover how a fashion statement almost lead to the extinction of the beaver, Canada’s iconic symbol.
-You’ll hear stories of the original North West Company whose take-over by the Hudson’s Bay Company diminished its historic accomplishments to tales of ancient history.
+Learn about Canada’s connection to the term Mad as a Hatter as you explore the waters trappers and fur-traders once plied.
+Discover how a fashion statement almost lead to the extinction of Canada’s iconic symbol, the beaver.
+Hear stories of the original North West Company, which was later taken over by the Hudson’s Bay Company.

 Bring the whole gang along to Sun Peaks Resort to experience life as a voyageur.
 This is a BC canoe trip for all ages, and possibly one of the best in Canada.